 Most supporters of 1…g6 don’t have a fixed plan behind their fianchetto; they most likely will wait to see what white does and then react accordingly.

-Sometimes they will use the a6-b5 setup, other times they will try c6-b5 or they could just play with d6-Nf6, entering in pure Pirc territory.
+Sometimes they will use the a6-b5 setup, other times they will try c6-b5 or they could just play with d6-Nf6, entering pure Pirc territory.
 This whole strategy in the modern is nothing new.
 The great patriarch of chess Mikhail Botvinnik was quite successful with the move 1…g6.
 This wasn’t necessarily because he obtained good positions out of the opening, but mostly because he was better than his opponents in the middlegame.
-So with this we resume what black wants with 1…g6:
+So with this, we resume what black wants with 1…g6:

-In this article we will recommend an easy to understand setup which is only possible against 1…g6, based on Nf3 – Bc4 – Qe2.
+In this article we will recommend an easy-to-understand setup which is only possible against 1…g6, based on Nf3 – Bc4 – Qe2.

 This development is rather easy to play.
 White develops in a natural way and defends his center comfortably.
 The system was employed by Euwe and Alekhine back in the day, but Mikhail Tal also played it a few times with great success: 6 wins and 0 defeats.
-Even Kramnik who is not a 1.e4 player has employed this system in blitz games with wins against Caruana, Ponomariov and Radjabov.
+Even Kramnik who is not a 1.e4 player has employed this system in blitz games with wins against Caruana, Ponomariov, and Radjabov.

 Ready to start systematic training that actually works?

 Although it was only in blitz, his preference for this system leaves no doubt of its value.
-Other notable Grandmasters to employ the line a few times are Mark Hebden (with an impressive score!), Robert Ruck, Goran Dizdar, Francisco Vallejo and Mihail Kobalia.
+Other notable Grandmasters to employ the line a few times are Mark Hebden (with an impressive score!), Robert Ruck, Goran Dizdar, Francisco Vallejo, and Mihail Kobalia.
 Curiously enough some of these players usually start by 1.Nf3 but when meeting 1…g6 quickly get into 2.e4/d4.